 So Tracy, tell us a little bit about who you are, your business and why you started it.

-I?m Tracy Harris, 32, wife, Mum of an energetic 2 year old and super preggers with baby number 2.
+I’m Tracy Harris, 32 (at the time of the interview), wife, Mum of an energetic 2 year old and super preggers with baby number 2.

 I am the founder and owner of Mums With Hustle, an online platform that teaches bizmums through actionable content and community.
 I podcast weekly, interviewing successful mumpreneurs.
 I am passionate about teaching and unlocking the potential of others.
 I?m a believer in Mums supporting Mums.
 I’m a doer, not a dreamer.